Minnesota Truck Accident Lawyer

-These damages relate to the actual calculated cost of the accident in terms of lost wages, medical bills or repair bills.
+These damages relate to the actual calculated cost of the truck accident in terms of lost wages, medical bills or repair bills.

 These relate to the incalculable damages such as “pain and suffering”.
 The jury awards an amount they think appropriate for the case.

 Sometimes the court will award punitive damages when a company is being sued.
-These damages are meant to serve as a warning to the company that they need to fix the problem that caused the accident.
+These damages are meant to serve as a warning to the company that they need to fix the problem that caused the truck accident.